 Embodied Carbon emissions

-The aims of the project is to develop a world class standard ‘Ulysses Exhibition’, integrate Newman House into a wider city context – opening doors and engaging with the public, and weave the three buildings together into a better functioning integral whole.
+Newman House is the site of the foundation of University College Dublin by John Henry Newman and has close links with James Joyce who attended UCD as a student.
+The aims of the project were to develop a world class standard ‘Ulysses Exhibition’, integrate Newman House into a wider city context – opening doors and engaging with the public, and weave the three buildings together into a better functioning integral whole.

 The scheme has been designed in such a way that the new works are to the rear of the buildings have minimal impact on the historic fabric.
 The main visible architectural intervention is the creation of a new stair and lift that replaces an existing external steel staircase.
 The new core & link are clad in glass with an interstitial veil of copper filigree.
 This solves in one single surgical intervention a host of practical issues associated with creating an exhibition centre at Newman House.
 It provides a museum quality stair and lift that connects all levels of the exhibition, cafe and shop as well as providing Universal access & resolving fire safety issues across all three buildings.